Training a Yorkie puppy can be a frustrating experience.

-Housebreaking your Yorkie can be one of the most challenging aspects of training.
+Housebreaking your Yorkie can hard.
+One of the most challenging aspects of training, in fact.
 Since this breed can be quite stubborn, you need to patiently take time to teach your puppy the difference between being inside and outside.

 It is best to start this immediately after bringing your Yorkie home.
 If you have newborns, you can start training them to go on a newspaper or puppy pad from the time the Yorkie puppies open their eyes and their eyesight develops.

 Reinforce this aspect of training off and on throughout the day.
 If you keep at it, your Yorkie will soon understand what you expect of it and respond in a positive way.